 Reset your Apple Airport, Time Capsule, or other wireless access point/router.
 This is especially important if you've upgraded OS X, as it can remove cached, invalid records preventing sharing from working correctly.
 You may reset these devices using the Airport Utility (for Apple devices) or simply unplugging them for a few seconds.

 Disable sleep.
 Your Mac must be awake for Printopia to work properly.
 Go to Server → Advanced Settings... → General, and make sure the "Keep machine awake while connected to line power" checkbox is enabled.
 Enabling this will still allow your display to sleep but will prevent your Mac from going to sleep entirely.

 Check your firewall settings.
-Open System Preferences, and click on Security, then Firewall.
+Go to System Preferences → Security & Privacy → Firewall.
 If your firewall is turned on, click "Advanced", and ensure that "Printopia Server" is listed as allowing incoming connections.
 Also make sure that the "Block all incoming connections" checkbox is not checked.
 You may wish to temporarily turn off your firewall for troubleshooting purposes.
 If you are using Intego or other third-party software to configure your Mac's built-in firewall, ensure that "Client, local server" is selected rather than "Client only" mode.